jairpgjunior/origin-product-take-home-assignment/JairJunior/README.md

 Comparing these metrics with alternative tools can tell us how effective these features are relevant for the product, but not individually.

 Looking to __Feature 1__ specifically, I would like to monitor:
-- Which percentage, in the user flow, builders prefer to user the __search panel__ as a starting point?
+- Which percentage of sessions, builders prefer to use the __search panel__ as a starting point?

 Considering __Feature 2__:
-- How often builders interact with the troubleshooting panel while replaying users sessions?
+- How often builders interact with the troubleshooting panel while replaying user sessions?

 Thinking about this feature, it’s a good idea to tag the developers in the team because this can be the only feature used by them.

 ## Could be better

 Fullstory groups users by segments.
 It allows builders to look just for a specific group of users sharing the same characteristics.
 When we use a specific filter searching, we can save this as a segment.
 The problem is that many times I’m guessing about which behaviors and events to track with a stake in the customer’s success.
 The reverse sounds more interesting for me.
 Why not ask:
-What my best users are doing?
+- What my best users are doing?
-What are the main barriers to users completing key activities in my product?
+- What are the main barriers to users completing key activities in my product?

 ## Feature planning: Smart Segments